vertica/VerticaPy/docs/source/examples_learn_iris.rst

 Machine Learning
 -----------------

-Let's build the first :py:mod:`~verticapy.machine_learning.vertica.LinearSVC` to predict if a flower is an Iris setosa.
+Let's build the first :py:mod:`~verticapy.machine_learning.vertica.svm.LinearSVC` to predict if a flower is an Iris setosa.

 .. code-block:: python